feomike/oa_post/README.md

 Dependenceis (data)
 -------------------
-* the state download csv files from OpenAddress found under the "U.S. addresses (list of states by region)" [here](http://results.openaddresses.io/)
+* the state download csv files from OpenAddress found under the [U.S. addresses (list of states by region)](http://results.openaddresses.io/).
 NOTE: this script requires a directory structure of all state sub folders to be in one folder.  e.g. us=> al, us=>ak ...

-* the nationwide zip code tabulation areas shapefile loaded as a table in postgis from US Census found [here] (ftp://ftp2.census.gov/geo/tiger/TIGER2015/ZCTA5/)
+* the nationwide zip code tabulation areas loaded as a table in postgis from [US Census ZCTA TIGER shapefiles](ftp://ftp2.census.gov/geo/tiger/TIGER2015/ZCTA5/).
-* the individual state place shapefiles loaded as statewide tables in postgis from the US Census found [here](ftp://ftp2.census.gov/geo/tiger/TIGER2015/PLACE/)
+* the individual state place shapefiles loaded as statewide tables in postgis from the [US Census  Place TIGER shapefile](ftp://ftp2.census.gov/geo/tiger/TIGER2015/PLACE/).

 Example output
 --------------